wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 The main function being exported in this file is called `messageResponder`.

-This function uses the [Vonage Node JS Client Library](https://github.com/Nexmo/nexmo-node/tree/beta) to send a message back to the user.
+This function uses the [Vonage Node.js Client Library](https://github.com/Vonage/vonage-node-sdk/tree/beta) to send a message back to the user.

 The function is passed an object called `message` that will contain the `id` of the user to send the reply to, and the `dialogflowResponse` (the text to send in the message).